buepro/typo3-pizpalue/Documentation/User/Various.rst

 ============================= =============================================================================
 Class                         Usage
 ============================= =============================================================================
-pp-label-dataprotection       Used in wrapper grid element to define a replacement text for a data
+pp-cf                         Micro clearfix hack pp-label-dataprotection       Used in content element to define a replacement text for a data
                               protection notice check box (see contact page) pp-parent-height              Elements using this class will get the same height as their parent element pp-row-height                 Elements in a row using this class will have the same height